History, tourist information, and nearby accommodation

 Opposite the Lord Crewe Arms is the abbey gatehouse, built around 1500.
 Evidence of abbey buildings are everywhere in Blanchland.

 In 1709 the Bishop of Durham, Nathaniel, Lord Crewe, purchased the old monastic estate.
-When Lord Crewe died in 1721 the village and estate became part of Lord Crewe's Charity, and the Charity still administer the estate today.
+When Lord Crewe died in 1721 the village and estate became part of Lord Crewe's Charity, and the Charity still administers the estate today.

 The abbey church survived with some alterations as the current parish church.
 In the churchyard is a medieval cross, and inside the church are memorials to several abbots and abbey foresters.
 The forester's gravestones are marked with symbols of their trade; an arrow, sword, and bugle.
 In 1747 John Wesley, founder of Methodism, preached in Blanchland.